 As state leaders think about expanding GA's #workforce, increasing access to #childcare for student parents is critical for helping them complete postsecondary programs, advance their careers, & increase their family's economic stability. #GANeedsChildCare #gapol

 Georgia's Childcare and Parent Services (CAPS) Program prioritizes certain populations, including #foster children, to help them access #childcare.
-We urge GA legislators to include at least $20 million for CAPS in the FY 2024 budget. #GANeedsChildCare #gapol
+We urge GA legislators to include significant, additional funding for the CAPS program in the final budget. #GANeedsChildCare #gapol

 Calling child care providers, early educators, & families!
 Your stories—both positive & negative—are critical to increasing investment in our child care system.
 Make your voice heard by sharing your experiences with child care by going to www.geears.org/ganeedschildcare #GANeedsChildCare